Here Comes a Sound of Change - Nothing ear (1)

 Iconic design

 Nothing like you've seen before, the raw beauty of ear (1)'s stripped down aesthetic features transparency to expose the engineering, including microphones, magnets and circuit board.
-Everything that is ear (1) is there with purpose - from the instantly recognizable red color signal for 'Right' to the case's playful fisheye dip that helps secure the buds.
+Everything that is ear (1) is there with purpose - from the instantly recognisable red colour signal for 'Right' to the case's playful fisheye dip that helps secure the buds.
 Not only does it look distinct, ear (1) was designed for advanced comfort.
-Each earbud weighs in at just 4.7g, and delivers pressure-relieving vents, an ergonomic fit, and three customizable liquid silicone tips.
+Each earbud weighs in at just 4.7g, and delivers pressure-relieving vents, an ergonomic fit, and three customisable liquid silicone tips.

 Pure sound